tanzeelkazi/web-worker/README.md

 channel between the worker and the base page every time I wanted to set up a new worker.

+## Features
+- Delayed loading
+  - Your web-worker scripts are not loaded until you explicitly call `.start()` or `.load()` on the `WebWorker` instance.
+- Event-driven API
+  - No mystery callback hooks for communication between the page and the web worker.
+- Ability to use custom events (freedom from being stuck to the `postMessage` API).
+  - Define your own custom events for use from within and/or outside the web worker.
+- Concentrate more on doing than communicating
+  - No more architecting communication protocols between the thread and the base page.
+This API lays down that foundation for you.
+- Logging support on the instance on the base page as well as from within the worker thread
+  - Can't figure out what's breaking inside your worker script?
+No problem.
+Although I can't promise you a debugger, you can log from within the worker as simply as doing `self.log(data);` and view the data on the base page on the worker instance using `worker.getLog();`.
+Easier than struggling with `postMessage` and figuring out the hundreds of calls.

 ## Getting started
 Getting started is very simple.
 Just drag-drop the `src/js/web-worker.js` file into your project and you are ready to go.